graphile/crystal/postgraphile/website/postgraphile/migrating-from-v4.md

 `addArgDataGenerator` and its ilk no longer exist), instead we use [Grafast plan resolvers][].

+## Plans, not resolvers

+The new system uses [Gra*fast*][grafast] which has a plan based system, so rather than writing traditional GraphQL resolvers for each field, you will write [Grafast plan resolvers][].
+This lends a lot more power to the system, and is a lot more intuitive than our lookahead system once you've spent a little time learning it.
+It also completely removes the need for old awkward-to-use directives such as `@pgQuery` and `@requires`!

 ## Introspection

 `build.pgIntrospectionResultsByKind` is no more; instead we have a new library